Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Here in the US, we do not have sunbirds to pollinate our plants outdoors nor would there be any birds indoors to pollinate the flowers to produce seeds.
 You can pollinate by hand if you wish but most of us propagate our plants through division.

 Wait until your plant has bloomed for 1 to 2 years before attempting to divide it.
 Gently dig up your plant if it is outdoors or remove it from its pot if it is a houseplant.
 Choose a shoot that has at least three leaves and its own root system.
 Using a sharp knife, cut the rhizome midway between the main plant and the shoot.
-Plant the division either directly in your garden or in its own container.
+Plant the division either directly in your garden or in its own 10 inch container.
 Water well for 6 months while it is settling into its new home.
 Divisions will bloom in 3 to 5 years.
 They need that time to grow into their pot.
 The main plant may not bloom again for another 1 to 2 years.

 It is not necessary to divide your plant regularly, whether you are growing it indoors or outdoors.
 Bird of paradise plants grow and bloom best when they are either pot-bound (overcrowded) or growing in a thick clump outdoors.
 Any time you divide your plant, you are setting back the bloom cycle 1 to 2 years.